TheCodeSojourner/parens-from-the-past/chapters/chapter1.md

 "I just realized who you are," she said.
 "You're the guy who did that Clojure implementation for cloud-based scale indicators!
 I used your transducer library for a warehousing project in Leipzig in 2016."

 "Small world," Alex said, trying to hide his surprise.
 His scale management software had been a niche product for a niche industry.
 The odds of running into someone who'd used it, in a mathematics museum in Germany, were astronomically small.
+Like a tornado sweeping through a junkyard and assembling a fully functional Boeing 747.

 "Your code saved that warehouse," Elena said.
 "They were going to switch to SAP, which would have meant laying off half the staff.
 My Babashka Clojure script proved they could keep their old system if they just modernized the interface."
 Her eyes gleamed.
 "It made me something of a legend in certain circles."

 She paused, then added with unexpected softness: "Twenty-three people kept their jobs because of that project.
-The warehouse manager cried when I showed him the demo.
+The warehouse manager teared up when I showed him the demo.
 Said his father had worked there, and his grandfather before that."

 Alex nodded, unexpectedly moved.
 This was the part of programming he loved most, not the elegant algorithms or the clean abstractions, but the real-world impact.
 Lines of code translated into human lives.
 Abstractions that made concrete differences.